AlaskaAirlines/auro-tokenlist/docs/api.md

-# auro-color-avatar
+# auro-tokenavatar

-auro-color-avatar provides users a way to illustrate Design Token colors and their related data for text, border, alert, interactive or icon uses.
+The auro-tokenavatar element provides users a way to illustrate design token colors and their related data for text, border, alert, interactive or icon uses.

 ## Attributes